Beverly Gray: Beverly Gray, Sophomore

-On Beverly's next trip to the Horler Mansion, she again encounters "that evil-looking Chinaman," who warns her away in broken English.
-She then contacts Inspector Dugan of the Vernon police, who suggests that "the most logical explanation" is that the men are "smuggling drugs into this country" from "the Orient."
+On Beverly's next trip to the Horler Mansion, she again encounters "that evil-looking Chinaman", who warns her away in broken English.
+She then contacts Inspector Dugan of the Vernon police, who suggests that "the most logical explanation" is that the men are "smuggling drugs into this country" from "the Orient".
 The inspector leaves to unsuccessfully search for the men in the mansion.
 Beverly follows later and conveniently sees the "Chinaman" using a secret passage hidden behind the front room's fireplace.
-She enters it and discovers an opium den.
-Unfortunately, the secret door closes, trapping her inside.
+She enters it and discovers an opium den, but the secret door closes, trapping her inside.
 Unable to escape, she decides to wait for the man to return.
-In the resulting confrontation, the "Chinaman" is introduced as "Wah Fang," and Pete (the "head ghost") threatens to put Beverly "on a boat bound for China."
+In the resulting confrontation, the "Chinaman" is introduced as "Wah Fang", and Pete (the "head ghost") threatens to put Beverly "on a boat bound for China".
 Larry and Inspector Dugan arrive to break down the dividing wall, but not before Wah Fang chokes Beverly unconscious.
 He then attacks Larry, but is shot by the inspector before inflicting any harm.
 The next day, Beverly and Larry arrive at the inspector's office and the final details of the mystery are explained.
 Larry is employed by the Secret Service and has been chasing the gang of smugglers from the beginning.
 His partner is revealed to have been the unknown man who was shot, a crime to which Pete confesses.
 Other smugglers were also involved, and the "skeleton dance" is explained by the men donning "black suits" with "bones in phosphorescent paint" in order scare people away.

 The mysterious goings on at the Horler Mansion may be over, but the same cannot be said for Sophomore.
 Beverly's adventures continue in a plane crash with Larry, who has promised to take her flying in his monoplane.
 Their plane is caught in a storm and its engine fails.
 Beverly and Larry are "thrown clear" of the wreckage, sustaining "a broken rib" and "a broken arm" respectively.
 A hike through the surrounding woods takes them to the house of poor farmers, who call for a doctor.
 The doctor alerts Beverly's friends, who arrive with Inspector Dugan in the inspector's car.
 Beverly and Larry soon recover from their injuries.